scottbarstow/dronetrack/README.md

 # Pre-Requisites and Installation
 ## Prerequisites

-You will need to create an account on Dronetrack and get clientId, clientSecret and redirect url to receive access tiken value.
+You will need to create an account on Dronetrack and get clientId, clientSecret and redirect url to receive access token value.
-This client presumes you have a valid account and API token already configured

 ## Installation
 ```shell